Prayer that move mountains make the impossible happen. They are prayers for miracles.

 Praying by faith means we pray as God tells us to pray.
 And having faith in God reminds us that we do not command God to move mountains.
 He commands us.
 When we tell God what to do, we are not praying by faith.

-Discover more about prayer in my two books, Hope: Lesson from a cancer survivor’s journey with God and Pray: How God answers every prayer.
+You can discover more about prayer in my two books, Hope: Lesson from a cancer survivor’s journey with God and Pray: How God answers every prayer.